sshiwangi/College-API/README.md

 # College API

 Welcome to the College API!
-This API provides endpoints to fetch information about colleges in India.
+This API showcases a collection of undergraduate engineering colleges in India that are approved by the All India Council for Technical Education (AICTE) along with their respective states.

 ## Getting Started